Generalized system identification with stable spline kernels: An Interior Point (IP) Approach

-and their inverses, play a key role in this computation.
-The matrix $T$ is invertible since \eqref{simple ic} holds, and $\Omega$ is invertible since $T$ is invertible and $B$ is injective.
-The sparsity of these matrices determine the complexity of the algorithm since the computation of the Newton step is the major effort at each iteration.
-Note that in our examples of PLQ functions the matrices $M$ and $C$ are very sparse, indeed, the matrix $T$ is always diagonal.
-The next result describes the per iteration complexity of the algorithm assuming that $T$ is diagonal.
+and their inverses play a key role; $T$ is invertible since \eqref{simple ic} holds, and $\Omega$ is invertible since $T$ is invertible and $B$ is injective.
+The sparsity of these matrices determine the complexity of the algorithm, computing the Newton step is the main effort at each iteration.
+In all our PLQ examples, $M$ and $C$ are very sparse, and the matrix $T$ is diagonal.
+The next result describes the per iteration complexity of the algorithm in this setting.